querycert/querycert.github.io/icfp17/resources/README.md

 # Prototyping a Query Compiler Using Coq (Artifact)

 The artifact accompanying the ICFP 2017 paper entitled _Experience
-Report: Prototyping a Query Compiler Using Coq_ is distribued as a virtual appliance using the Open Virtualization Format.
+Report: Prototyping a Query Compiler Using Coq_ is distributed as a virtual appliance using the Open Virtualization Format.
 It is a Linux image containing:
 - the paper: `~/icfp17.pdf`